15 Best Things To Do Sapporo Winter (2026 Guide)

 I hope this post gave you some ideas of what to do during your winter trip to Sapporo!
 Race around in a snowmobile, soak in a hot onsen, or party in Susukino!

 While there are enough things to do in the city to keep you busy during your whole stay, you could also add in a tour or day trip to explore adjacent Hokkaido areas like Otaru or Jozankei.
+For ideas on how to structure your trip, click here for my Hokkaido winter itinerary.

 I can't wait for your winter trip, let me know how it goes and if you enjoyed it!
 And as always, if you need any help with your Hokkaido trip feel free to reach me at audrey@getlostinjapan.com!